It’s All Learning

 Watch the accompanying reel for more.

-Friday Freewrite: To the Curb
+Friday Freewrite: Oops!

 Today’s freewriting prompt:

-New to Freewriting?
+New to freewriting?

 Freewriting is that wonderful key that unlocks the writer within.
 It’s the vehicle by which we trick our inner selves into divesting the words and ideas that we want to share but are afraid won’t come out right on paper if we do.
 So, read the freewriting prompt, set the timer for 5-10 minutes then write whatever comes to mind.
 Just keep the pencil moving!